Master of Education (M.Ed.) in Counselor Education

 - Counseling Goal Statement

 - A written statement (250-500 words) describing your plans to pursue a degree in counseling education.
 Please see the linked prompts for more guidance.

 - Candidates will respond to a two case study using the instructions provided in the link in the left column and address the questions at the end of each case study.

 - General Recommendation Form Required

-- The Psychology and Counseling Department prefers recommendations come from current or former Psychology professors who have had you in class.
+- The Human Services Department prefers recommendations come from current or former professors who have had you in class.

 - The reviewing committee needs both letters of recommendation AND the above required accompanying General Recommendation form.

 - The VSU Medical Form must be completed and signed by the student/applicant.

 - This form must be received prior to enrollment, NOT prior to admission.

 - Applicants who are currently enrolled, and those who attended VSU in the past, are not required to resubmit the Medical Form.